gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-this-one-liner.md

 ruby -run -e httpd . -p 3000
 {% endhighlight %}

-Open up your favourite web browser and you should see them being served on <code>localhost</code> port 3000.
-This will come really handy when you're throwing around some CSS on HTML.
+Open up your favourite web browser and you should see those files being served on <code>localhost:3000</code>.
+I have found this really handy when I'm throwing around some CSS with HTML.